Skip to main content

 Cross-functional, senior, and the same people in year five.

-We do not run a "designers and developers" model.
-The people most clients spend the most time with are architects, integration leads, commerce strategists and operational thinkers — supported by senior engineering, design and delivery practices.
+We don't run a "designers and developers" model.
+The people most clients spend the most time with are architects, integration leads, commerce strategists and operational specialists, supported by senior engineering, design and delivery practices.

-Composition is deliberately weighted toward depth.
+The mix is deliberately weighted toward depth.
 Senior architects, principal engineers and commerce strategists outnumber generalist roles.
-The team you brief is the team that delivers, and stays.
+The team you brief is the team that delivers, and the team that's still there in year three.

 Practice